All autoequivalences are spherical twists: Autoequivalences with a section

 We saw in Example \ref{eg.algebraic} that the autoequivalence $\otimes B$ is a spherical twist around a spherical functor where $E$ is the graded extension algebra:

-Using $z$, we can deform $E$ to a dg-$A$-bimodule:
+Using $z$, we can deform $E$ to a dg-$A$-bimodule

+(by which we mean keep the $A$-bimodule structure the same, and simply add this differential).
 In the previous example, where we had $B=A$, this object was automatically a dga.
 However in general it is not, because the differential may not be a derivation.
 For it to be a derivation, we require additionally that

 (since $\beta_1\beta_2=0$ by definition).
 Equivalently, we require the equality \beq{eq.conditiononz} b\otimes z = z\otimes b \quad \in B\otimes_A B \eeq for any $b\in B$.
 Let us assume this condition, so $E^z$ is a dga.
 The map $j$ obviously deforms to a map of dga's $j: A \to A^z$, and it's easy to calculate that the functor